 However, YouTube’s terms of service do state otherwise.
 Specifically, YouTube says:

 It is high time YouTube started a free offline service so that more people are able to view their saved videos without needing a data connection or WiFi.
-This offline service is in progress and soon we may no longer need to download YouTube videos on our iPhones and iPads with these third party methods.
-For now, these methods should easily let you download your favorite videos from YouTube directly into your iPhone or iPad.
+This offline service is in progress and soon we may no longer need to download YouTube videos on our iPhones and iPads with these third-party methods.
+For now, these methods should easily let you download your favorite videos from YouTube directly to your iPhone or iPad.

 Additionally, these methods will work with any video that has a URL.
 The video doesn’t need to come from YouTube.